Giant gecko

 Domestic behavior:

-Domestic gekos are taught since hatch to be day animals, as they are needed for work during day.
+Domestic geckos are taught since hatch to be day animals, as they are needed for work during day.
 They do tend to have 'crazy hour' around 4am, when they wake up and go hyper active for 10-15minutes.
 Then they go sleep again, if possible.
 Naturally they wake up shortly before sunrise.
 Best riding conditions are at dawn or dusk.
 Geckos are usable all day through, but best performance is in temperatures around 26-32°C and humid air.

 If keeper wants to trigger mating behavior, there's need to give them summer-like conditions or wait till summer.